-- Operational semantics: a reduction judgement $M \rightarrow N$ on terms. - Values: a subset of terms representing a successfully completed evaluation.
+- Operational semantics: a reduction judgement $M \to N$ on terms. - Values: a subset of terms representing a successfully completed evaluation.

-We then represent error states as stuck states (terms that are not values but cannot reduce), and showing that no well-typed program is stuck.
-This is not true if typing is infallible, but can fairly straightforwardly be adapted:
+Error states at runtime are represented as stuck states (terms that are not values but cannot reduce), and showing that no well-typed program is stuck.
+This is not true if typing is infallible, but can fairly straightforwardly be adapted, by extending the operational semantics to flagged terms: